whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Cultures Share Three Core Spiritual Practices.md

 All these things are gifts!
 No one makes the trees offer their gifts of shade or firewood.
 I can plant an apple tree and tend it, but I cannot make it bear fruit -- that is its gift.

 The first core spiritual practice is to notice all the gifts we receive and feel grateful for them.
-Every healthy culture has its own ways of expressing gratitude, but they all have _some_ way.
+Every healthy nation has its own ways of expressing gratitude, but they all have _some_ way.

 The Haudenosaunee have their beautiful Thanksgiving Address, where they methodically name many kinds of life and give thanks for the gifts of each one.[xxx-kamana 2 nat|p1] Okanagan woman Jeannette Armstrong described how they love other species as brothers and sisters.[xxx-original instructions|armstrong] Potawatomi woman Robin Kimmerer described how humans are the "younger brothers of Creation" and our older nonhuman siblings can teach many gifts of wisdom.[xxx-braiding sweetgrass|skywoman falling]